How to Start a Blog - The Ultimate Step-by-Step Guide

-The navigation menu helps your visitors navigate around your blog and find your content.
+The navigation menu helps visitors navigate your blog and find your content.
 Menus can be created at Appearance » Menus.

-Custom links are usually used in situations where you want to point to some content that is not located on your website.
+Custom links are usually used when you want to point to content that is not on your website.
 Let’s say you sell a book on Amazon.
-You could add a link to your Amazon listing with a label "Buy Book" to the navigation and this way promote your book.
+You could add a link to your Amazon listing with the label "Buy Book" to the navigation, and this way, promote your book.

 1) Select the items that you want to add to the menu and click on the “Add to Menu” button.

 2) If you want to adjust the display order, simply drag and drop the items where you need them.
 If you want to create a sub-item, drag an item and place it under the item you need (slightly to the right).